S-Samiksha/CZ4153_DutchAuction/README.md

 - Sankar Samiksha
 - Poon Yan Xin Melise

-## A Project Submission video of higher quality can be found at the link below:
+## A Project Submission video of higher quality can be found below:
 https://youtu.be/X0FkcZmnmsc

 ## PROJECT REQUIREMENTS